Back to Square One

 He frowned at Darian, but he nevertheless didn't exactly look upset.
 "I'm going to change you one of these days, D."

-"We'll see," he retorted defiantly.
+"We'll see," Kotaro retorted defiantly, arms akimbo.
 "Meanwhile, you wanna grab a snack after seventh?"

 "Guh," he sighed in exasperation. "...we'll see."

 As Kotaro walked away, he turned and waved, his index, middle, and pinky fingers extended.
 This was his own victory sign and, as far as either of them knew, uniquely their own signal.
-Darian laughed tersely in spite of himself, then continued on to his next class, shaking his head.
+At the sight, Darian laughed tersely in spite of himself, then continued to the boys' restroom, shaking his head.

-The whispers began even before he walked into class.
+As it was a test day, Frau Katze typically allowed a few minutes to review, but as precious few of his classmates ever used the time wisely, the whispers began even before he walked into the room.
 "I saw him snubbing Kotaro again," muttered Belle.
 "I mean, I don't get why he tries to befriend him--the guy's obviously stuck-up, thinking he's so much better than everyone else!"

 "Yeah," chimed Arminda.
-"Ko's such a great guy, and Darian's not!
-Why is he wasting his time on him?"
+"Ko's such a great guy, and he's not!
+Why is he wasting his time on Darian?"

 "I wish he'd waste his time on me!"